Other Sunday and Holy Day Readings

 |Michal E. Hunt Copyright © 2013|

 The Pharisees and scribes to whom Jesus is directing His parable are displaying the same anger and unwillingness to welcome back the repentant sinners to whom Jesus' extends His mercy and forgiveness like the elder brother who will not welcome back his younger sibling.
-In addition, there is another comparison that can be made to the Jews of the Old Covenant who jealously guarded that status as "firstborn sons" in refusing to welcome their "younger brothers" of the Gentile nations into the New Covenant in Christ Jesus (see verses 29-30).
-The father in the parable manifests his love for the elder, upright son (symbolic of the Jews of the Sinai Covenant), but he reminds his elder son and heir that the younger son must be restored to the family and his restoration must be celebrated in the communion meal.
-It is a subtle warning Jesus gives His kinsmen of the Old Covenant faith that they must be prepared to welcome the repentant "younger brothers" of the Gentile nations into the Kingdom He has come to establish.
+In addition, there is another comparison between the Jews of the Old Covenant who jealously guarded their status as "firstborn sons" in refusing to welcome their "younger brothers" of the Gentile nations into the New Covenant in Christ Jesus (see verses 29-30).
+The father in the parable manifests his love for the elder, upright son (symbolic of the Jews of the Sinai Covenant), but he reminds his elder son and heir of the necessity of restoring the younger son to the family, and they must celebrate his restoration in the communal family meal.
+It is a subtle warning Jesus gives His kinsmen of the Old Covenant faith that they must be prepared to welcome the repentant "younger brothers" of the Gentile nations into the family of the Kingdom He has come to establish.

 Luke 15:1-32 (CCC 1443*, 1846); 15:1-2 (CCC 589*); 15:7 (CCC 545); 15:11-32 (CCC 545*, 2839*); 15:11-31 (CCC 1700*); 15:11-24 (CCC 1439); 15:18 (CCC 1423*, 2795*); 15:21 (CCC 2795*); 15:23-32 (CCC 589*); 15:32 (CCC 1468)